Truncation uncertainties for accurate quantum simulations of lattice gauge theories: Discussion

 \section{Discussion}

 In this work, a formalism has been developed for estimating the errors due to electric basis truncations in the simulation of lattice gauge theories.
 This formalism is based on the presence of Hilbert space fragmentation in the Kogut--Susskind Hamiltonian.
 This enables the use of time-dependent perturbation theory to describe the dynamics of states with large electric fields.
 Consequently, the leading contributions to the truncation error fall off factorially with the field truncation.
 Numerical simulations were performed to demonstrate the performance of these error estimates.
 The details of the truncation error depend on the change in electric energy from applying the plaquette operator.
-This suggests lattices with more links per plaquette, such as a honeycomb lattice~\cite{Muller:2023nnk,Yao:2023gnm,Illa:2025dou,Illa:2025njz} or a triamond lattice~\cite{Kavaki:2024ijd,Kavaki:2025hcu}, will have a stronger suppression of truncation errors.
+This suggests lattices with different numbers of links per plaquette, such as a honeycomb lattice~\cite{Muller:2023nnk,Yao:2023gnm,Illa:2025dou,Illa:2025njz} or a triamond lattice~\cite{Kavaki:2024ijd,Kavaki:2025hcu}, will produce different truncation errors.
+As a result, there may exist an optimal choice that yields a stronger suppression of these errors.

 The truncation errors estimated in this work are significantly smaller than in previous work.
 This is due to previous work being based on a loose estimate of the remainder term in the Dyson series expansion, while this work was able to derive the form of the dominant error due to truncation.
 As a result, for some parameter choices, our results reduce the error estimate by an astronomical factor of $10^{306}$.
 Our formalism does not apply to generic bosonic simulations; however, preliminary simulations in Appendix~\ref{app:Hubbard} suggest that there may be other mechanisms that restrict the growth of boson numbers more generally.
 While the formalism was only applied to Abelian gauge theories in one dimension in this work, the generalization to non-Abelian gauge groups and higher spatial dimensions is clear.
 This formalism also applies to scalar field theories with a compact scalar field, such as the $O(3)$ non-linear $\sigma$ model.
 The calculations performed in this work show that different observables have different dependencies on the truncation errors.
 One could potentially use this to construct observables with less sensitivity to truncation errors and potentially extract useful information from simulations with low truncations.
 This formalism can also be extended to improvement schemes using the similarity renormalization group to reduce the effects of truncation errors~\cite{Ciavarella:2023mfc}.
 These extensions of this work will enable quantum simulations of lattice QCD with complete theoretical control over the uncertainties due to truncating the gauge fields.